Sarpedonic/Project_2/README.md

-# Project_2
-Title – How Much Do League Dart Players Improve Over The Span of One Season?
+# How Much Do League Dart Players Improve Over The Span of One Season?
 Target – Change in Average per turn (for 3 darts, game dependent) Features – League, Date, Season Week, Game, Leg, Player, 3-Dart Average Data – Scraped from dartconnect.com